 Propositions of this kind can be taken to embody informative and inquisitive content in the following way.
-First, in uttering a sentence that expresses a proposition A, a speaker is taken to provide the information that the actual world lies in at least one of the possibilities in A, i.e. in $\bigcup A$ .
-We will refer to $\bigcup A$ as the informative content of A, and denote it as $\inf(A)$ .
+First, in uttering a sentence that expresses a proposition A, a speaker can be taken to provide the information that the actual world lies in at least one of the possibilities in A, i.e. in $\bigcup A$ .
+In view of this, we will refer to $\bigcup A$ as the informative content of A, and denote it as $\inf(A)$ .